http://www.merlib.org/node/4238

 After four to five days of bath, soft pressing to leaving the

-upper limb of the alfalfa, that of the medium is separate into
+the upper limb of the alfalfa, that of the medium is separate

-two, and the leaf is slotted; the six other ones (three on each
+into two, and the leaf is slotted; the six other ones (three

-could extract by evaporation from the water-mother, washing of
+one could extract by evaporation from the water-mother,

-the residue with the alcohol, which dissolves varnish.
+washing of the residue with the alcohol, which dissolves

-and suberose acid are able to disaggregate it.
-Are especially
+acid and suberose acid are able to disaggregate it.
+Are

-under these conditions, for the malic acid, the vegetables of
+especially under these conditions, for the malic acid, the

 Malus acerbus, Mer. (sour apple tree);